Establishment

 Remuneration

-Independent Committee members will be remunerated at a level that reflects:
+Independent committee members will receive remuneration at a level that reflects the:

-- the particular skills and expertise the member brings to the Committee
+- skills and expertise the member brings to the committee

-- the time required for meeting preparation, attendance at meetings and interaction with management outside of committee meetings.
+- time needed for meeting preparation, attendance at meetings and interaction with management outside of committee meetings.

-The members from other Commonwealth entities are not remunerated.
+The members from other Commonwealth entities will not receive remuneration.

 Observers

-Consistent with subsection 17(5) of the Rule and the department’s governance structure, the secretary, chief financial officer, the chief information officer, chief internal auditor, chief operating officer, and the general counsel, may not be members of the Committee but may attend meetings as observers.
+Consistent with subsection 17(5) of the Rule and the department’s governance structure, certain members of the department cannot be members of the committee.
+However, they may attend meetings as observers.

-Representatives from the ANAO and external providers of internal audit services will not be members of the Committee however, may attend relevant Committee meetings (in whole or in part) as observers, as determined by the chair or by the Committee.
+Representatives from the ANAO and external providers of internal audit services will not be members of the committee.
+However, they may attend relevant committee meetings (in whole or in part) as observers, as determined by the chair or by the committee.

-Observers may, as determined by the chair or by the Committee, be provided with copies of Committee papers, as appropriate.
+Observers may, as determined by the chair or by the committee, receive copies of committee papers, as appropriate.

 At the chair's discretion internal staff or external parties may attend meetings (in whole or in part) as invited guests.